 Schiefelbein before quit her full-time teaching position to start Impromptu Guru, a communication consulting company that was named the Rookie of the Year business for 2012 in Gilbert, Ariz.

-Through her business she works with professional athletes, politicians, business executives and groups to improve their communication and messaging strategies, thus helping her clients gain confidence in their communication behaviors and preparing them to speak well any time, every time.
+Page 2 of 2 - Through her business she works with professional athletes, politicians, business executives and groups to improve their communication and messaging strategies, thus helping her clients gain confidence in their communication behaviors and preparing them to speak well any time, every time.

 Schiefelbein also created the Office of Online Programs at Arizona State University’s College of Liberal Arts and Sciences, and currently serves as an expert consultant in online education and training to universities and corporate organizations around the country.